chinmoy12c/autopsy/DOCUMENTATION.md

 * `abort_queues`: If something is entered into the queue, GDB will abort running the current command.
 * `output_queues`: Stores output from the GDB thread.
 If the output is `restart` (from detecting a different core dump in the core dump queue), Autopsy will launch another GDB thread.

+## Clean-up script

+Every hour, Autopsy runs a clean-up script that detects whether a core dump has a last-accessed date older than 4 days.
+This expiration limit can be adjusted by modifying the `DELETE_MIN` variable.

 ## Adding additional commands